Kanchiyar

-Kanchiyar is a village located in Idukki taluk of Idukki district Kerala, India.
-The place has a vast cardamon and pepper plantations.
-Anchuruli, one of the famous tourist spots in idukki is located in Kanchiyar panchayath.
+Kanchiyar is a village located in Idukki taluk of Idukki district, Kerala, India.
+The place has a vast cardamom and pepper plantations.
+Anchuruli, one of the famous tourist spots in Idukki district is located in Kanchiyar panchayath.
 The main settlements in Kanchiyar are Kozhimala, Swaraj, Labbakkada, Thoppipala, Mattappally and Kakkattukada.

 Administration

 Kanchiyar panchayath, which was recently raised to village level is divided into 16 wards for administrative convenience.
 The Kanchiyar village office is at Lebbakkada.

 Wards

 Demographics

 There are almost 400 families of different cast and religion.
 As of 2001 census data, Kanchiyar village has population of about 21,023 in which 10,404 are women and 10,619 are men.
 The village has a literacy of about 92%.
 Kanchiyar village was bifurcated from Ayyappancoil village after Idukki taluk formation.
 Earlier, it was part of the Ayyappancoil village.

 Religion

 Majority of people are Hindus and Christians.
 They maintain healthy relations and mutual co-operation.
 The Clarist Convent started its career in 1957 in the land donated by Shri Mathai Kalappurackal.
 The L.S.T.
 Convent began its missionary work on 7 January 1996.
 The Snehashram for destitute, under the guardianship of Rev. Fr.
 Francis OFM is at Nariyampara, the board of this parish.